Table of Contents

 You cannot take the credit.
 Enter “No” in the space to the left of line 8a.

-6. Look at the qualifying child conditions next.
-Could you be a qualifying child of another person in 2013?
-(Check “No” if the other person is not required to file, and is not filing, a 2013 return or is filing a 2013 return only as a claim for refund (defined under Definitions and Special Rules, later.))
+7. Look at the qualifying child conditions next.
+Could you be a qualifying child of another person in 2015?
+(Check “No” if the other person isn't required to file, and isn't filing, a 2015 return or is filing a 2015 return only as a claim for refund (defined under Definitions and Special Rules, later.))

 You cannot take the credit.
 Enter “No” in the space to the left of line 8a.